satellite-image-deep-learning/techniques/README.md

 * [AiTLAS](https://github.com/biasvariancelabs/aitlas) -> implements state-of-the-art AI methods for exploratory and predictive analysis of satellite images
 * [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) -> Semantic Segmentation Toolbox with support for many remote sensing datasets including LoveDA
 , Potsdam, Vaihingen & iSAID
+* [ODEON landcover](https://github.com/IGNF/odeon-landcover) -> a set of command-line tools performing semantic segmentation on remote sensing images (aerial and/or satellite) with as many layers as you wish

 ## Model tracking, versioning, specification & compilation
 * [dvc](https://dvc.org/) -> a git extension to keep track of changes in data, source code, and ML models together